jeonghoonkang/BerePi/apps/machine_learning/readme.md

-## Lechture and manuals which are very good
+## Lecture and manuals which are very good
 - https://hunkim.github.io/ml/